Applying for funding

 - Applicants should not request funding from World Rugby to cover the cost of office space, secretarial support, or administrative charges by institutions.

-- Funding is not typically offered for conference attendance or open access journal fees.
+- Funding is not offered to cover conference attendance or open access journal fees.

 - Applicants can request funding from World Rugby for graduate student, technician and research assistant salaries with adequate justification.